BlizzCrafter/MonoGame.Forms/README.md

 ```

 The update method makes realtime interactions with your game- / editor environment possible.
 Even complex mechanics are doable.
-But I don't want to pollute this Readme file any further.

 I just want to refer to the nice [MonoGame.Forms.Test](https://github.com/sqrMin1/MonoGame.Forms/tree/master/MonoGame.Forms.Tests)-Project,
 which is part of this repo.
 Take a look at it and learn from its samples.